 - Click the Save Changes button.

-You can continue below for expanded steps including pictures.
+You can continue below for expanded steps on how to make Firefox always block location, including pictures of these steps.

 Step 1: Open the Firefox browser.